Dimers and Imaginary geometry: Discrete estimates on uniform spanning trees

 \subsection{Local coupling of spanning trees}

 Let $z_1,\ldots,z_k \in D^\d$.
-The goal of this section is to establish a coupling between a wired uniform spanning tree $\cT^\d$ in $D^\d$ and $k$ independent copies of full plane spanning tree measure $\cT_i$ such that for all $i$, there is a neighbourhood $N_i$ around $z_i$ on which $\cT^\d$ match with $\cT_i^\d$.
-The diameter of the neighbourhoods $N_i$ are going to be random but nevertheless we will have a good bound on the probability of the diameter being very small.
+The goal of this section is to establish a coupling between a wired uniform spanning tree $\cT^\d$ in $D^\d$ and $k$ independent copies of full plane spanning tree measure $\cT_i$ such that for all $i$, there is a neighbourhood $N_i$ around $z_i$ on which $\cT^\d$ matches with $\cT_i^\d$.
+The diameter of the neighbourhoods $N_i$ are going to be random but nevertheless we will have a good bound on the probability of the diameter being very small; typically the neighbourhoods will be of the optimal scale (i.e., not much smaller than the distance to the nearest vertex $v_j$ with $j \neq i$ or to the boundary).
+Note that \emph{a priori} it is not even clear that the full plane local weak limit of a wired spanning tree exists.
+For undirected graphs, the existence of this limit follows from the theory of electrical networks \cite{pemantle}.
+However our setting includes directed graphs where the electrical network theory no longer applies.
+The existence of this limit will actually come out of our coupling procedure.

-The overall strategy will be to sample the the spanning tree $\cT^\d$ in $D^\d$ and the $\cT_i^\d$ using Wilson algorithm.
-The coupling will mostly be achieved by using the same random walk for $\cT^\d$ and the $\cT_i^\d$.
+The overall strategy will be to sample the spanning tree $\cT^\d$ in $D^\d$ and $(\cT_i^\d)_{1\le i \le k}$ using Wilson's algorithm.
+The coupling will mostly be achieved by using the same random walks for $\cT^\d$ and $(\cT_i^\d)_{1 \le i \le k}$.
 To achieve independence and obtain the tail estimate for the diameters of the neighbourhoods $N_i$, we will choose carefully the points from which we sample loop-erased walks and keep track of the distances from $\{z_i\}$ to the sub-tree discovered at any step.

-We start with a simple lemma regarding hitting probability of random walk.
-This is rewriting Lemma 2.1 of Schramm \cite{SLE} in our setting. \begin{lemma} Let $K \subset \C$ be a connected set such that the diameter (in the metric inherited from the Euclidean plane) of $K$ is at least $R$.
-Then there exists a universal constant $C>0$ such that for all $\delta \in (0,C \dist(v,K)\delta_0))$, there exist universal constants $c_0$ and $c_1$ such that
+We start with a simple lemma regarding the hitting probability of random walk.
+This is a reformulation of Lemma 2.1 from Schramm \cite{SLE} in our setting. \begin{lemma} There exist constants $C, c, c' > 0$ such that for all connected set $K \subset \C$ such that the diameter (in the metric inherited from the Euclidean plane) of $K$ is at least $R$, for all $\delta \in (0,C \dist(v,K)\delta_0)$,

 \end{lemma} \begin{proof} Let $C_i$ denote the circle of radius $2^{-i}$ around $v$ for $i \in \Z$.
 Consider a sequence of stopping times $\{T_k\}_{k \ge 0}$ defined as in \cref{prop:discrete_coming_close}: if $T_k$ is the time when the walk crosses $C_i$ then $T_{k+1}$ is the smallest time after $T_k$ when the simple random walk crosses $C_{i+1}$ or $C_{i-1}$.
 The number of circles which intersect $K$ is at least $c\log _2(\frac{R}{ \dist(v,K)})$ for some $c>0$.
 The choice of $\delta$ is small enough for \cref{lem:full_turn} to apply for the annuli bounded by these circles.
 Whenever the walk at $T_k$ is in a circle $C_i$ such that both $C_{i-1}$ and $C_{i+1}$ are subsets of $D$ and intersect $K$, then the walk has probability at least $\alpha >0$ of performing a full turn in $A(v,2^{-i-1},2^{-i+1})$ via \cref{lem:full_turn}.
 But doing such a full turn implies the walk must hit $K$.
 Hence the probability of the walk exiting $D^\d$ without hitting $K$ has probability at most $(1-\alpha)^{c'\log_2 (\frac{R}{ \dist(v,K)})}$ for some $c'>0$ which concludes the proof. \end{proof}